turboblack/DOS8_template_for_HamsterCMS/README.md

 HTML template with a design similar to DOS programs

+layout adapted for Hamster CMS also works on  http://web1.0hosting.net/ hosting but you can use this template as a normal html template

 https://github.com/turboblack/HamsterCMS world's smallest and very simple multi-template flatfile content management system

 this template is special in that it does not have any graphics, it is made exclusively of text symbols

+in the template there is a cursor specifically for viewing dark pages, and above the navigation bar there is a special thing to show which page you are on at a given time

 HTML template made in the form of MS DOS programs